 Knowledge Hub

-Conflict is the major driver of food insecurity worldwide.
-This research programme with Irish Aid sought to investigate the impact of conflict on various elements of the food system to identify those with the biggest influence on food and nutrition security amongst people experiencing extreme poverty.
+In partnership with Dublin City University and Harvard Humanitarian Initiative, Concern Worldwide researched the impact of conflict on various elements of the food system to identify those with the greatest influence on food and nutrition security systems.

 The 2022 Global Report on Food Crisis highlights conflict as the major driver of acute food insecurity, which forced approximately 139 million people into crisis-level acute food insecurity (IPC Phase 3 or worse) in 2021 (FSIN, 2022).
 The scale of this impact on households and communities, which is compounded by economic shocks and weather extremes, spans economic, political, social, and environmental activities, emphasising that conflict’s impacts should be considered through a food systems lens rather than the narrower outcomes of food and nutrition security alone.